-BOI reported a profit before tax of €315 million in H1 2019 (H1 2018: €454 million) and net income/tangible assets of 0.36% on an annualised basis (H1 2018: 0.62% and H1 2017: 0.61%).
-The bank's Moody's-calculated NIM was 1.8% in H1 2019, broadly in line with the levels recorded in the previous two years.
-The rising competition in the mortgage market and the cost of securities issued in advance of TRIM strain the margin; however, the bank is seeking to moderate this pressure through higher margin new lending that replaces legacy lower-yielding tracker mortgages, the disposal of nonperforming assets and focused on commercial lending growth.
+BOI reported a profit before tax of €645 million in FY 2019 (FY 2018: €835 million) and net income/tangible assets of 0.34% (2018: 0.55% and 2017: 0.57%).
+The bank's Moody's-calculated NIM was 1.8% in FY 2019, broadly in line with the levels recorded in the previous two years.
+The rising competition in the mortgage market and the cost of securities issued in advance of TRIM strain the margin; however, the bank is seeking to moderate this pressure through higher margin new lending that replaces legacy lower-yielding tracker mortgages, the disposal of nonperforming assets, when the markets re-open, and focusing on commercial lending growth.

-BOI's bottom line was reduced by €77 million of loan losses in H1 2019, compared with €81 million of net impairment gains in H1 2018.
+BOI's bottom line was reduced by \leq 210 million of loan losses in 2019, compared with \leq 36 million of net impairment gains in 2018.
 These losses reflect the impact of impairment losses on a small number of large corporate exposures, growth in UK personal lending and higher coverage for retail mortgage exposures.
-Although there may be further impairment gains in the short term, we expect provision releases to diminish gradually and the bank's impairment charges to stabilise at a somewhat higher level than the current one.
-Furthermore, BOI provisioned €55 million towards potential customer redress costs and regulatory fines in H1 2019.
+Furthermore, BOI provisioned \leq 74 million towards potential customer redress costs in 2019.
 This will limit but may not fully offset any additional impact of pending fines on net income.

-BOI is transforming its technology, which will drive efficiencies.
-The bank's Moody's-calculated cost-to-income ratio was weak at 74% in H1 2019, broadly in line with that in the year-earlier period (vs. 64% reported by BOI, which excluded levies and regulatory charges).
+BOI is transforming its technology platforms and processes, which will drive efficiencies.
+Moody's-calculated cost-to-income ratio for the bank was weak at 71% in FY 2019, down from 74% a year-earlier period (vs. 63% reported by BOI, which excluded levies and regulatory charges).
 According to the current strategic plan, the bank plans to significantly improve its efficiency by 2021, and build on its announced digital transformation plan.
-In this regard, BOI invested a further €138 million during H1 2019.
+In this regard, BOI invested a further €263 million during 2019.